How to get there: Go to Settings → Boards.

 The Voting & Comments section per board controls:

-• Enable commenting -- allow comments on posts.
+- Enable commenting (allow_post_comments) -- allow comments on posts.
 Disabling also hides the inline comment form on changelog entries for this board.

-For changelog boards there's also an Enable reactions and inline comments toggle that controls reactions and the inline comment input under each entry.
+For changelog boards the Enable reactions and inline comments toggle in the Post Appearance section above controls reactions and the inline comment input under each entry.

 Posting Defaults